arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

 Does this work?
 You have a test.
 Run it.
 Of course it's green.
 As it often happens, if it compiles it works.
-Get use to this, it will happen over and over.
+Get used to this, it will happen over and over.

 ## Putting all together